GarrettNixSoft/JFlatGL/README.md

 ![GitHub Logo](/res/icon/repo_image_new.png)
 # JFlatGL
-A basic 2D game engine in Java, built using LWJGL 3.
-I use this engine for my personal projects.
+A library implementing a basic 2D game engine in Java, built using LWJGL 3.
+I use this library for my personal projects.

 # Structure
 JFlatGL is separated into modules.
 The core functionality is provided in JFlatCore.
 The additional modules are optional ones which provide additional features.